tessercat/daoistic-web/blog/entries/ants-part-1.md

 and likes doing it himself,
 his power erodes every day
 and he has only himself to blame.
-Micro-managing subordinates
+Micromanaging
-makes it impossible to get good advice, and coming down from the throne makes it impossible to stay in charge.
+makes it impossible to get good advice, and abandoning the throne makes it impossible to stay in charge.
 If he’s not powerful enough to make them obey, not ruthless enough to make them pay, there’s no way for him to influence subordinates.

-With gleeful malice in their hearts, with naked ambition for all to see, those who once knew their place stop doing the right thing and start pandering to superiors.
+When righteous anger forms in his heart, when he plays favourites in public, those who once knew their place stop doing the right thing and start pandering to superiors.
-When bureaucrats ignore the law and do as they please, when they’re not rewarded for merit, not held accountable for corruption, that’s when the boss and his lackeys are at odds.
+When bureaucrats break the rules and do as they please, when they’re not rewarded for merit, not held accountable for corruption, that’s when the boss and his lackeys are working against each other.

 When the prince and his ministers hate each other, when the administration is in chaos